When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Do Homemade Pregnancy Tests Work?

-Homemade pregnancy tests work the same way as any over-the-counter pregnancy test — by detecting the hormone human chorionic gonadotropin (hCG).
-If you test positive, you may observe a chemical reaction between hCG in your urine and the substance you are using to test.
+Homemade tests operate on the same principle as any over-the-counter pregnancy test: they attempt to detect human chorionic gonadotropin (hCG).
+If the result is positive, you might see a chemical reaction (like fizzing or color change) between the hCG in your urine and the testing substance.

 You Might Also Like